ipsi16/adversaries/README.md

 * Shortlist the list of techniques for implementation
 * Set up the necessary configuration files for usage of the framework
 * Basic implementation one of the rudimentary attacks (FGSM) in pytorch and identifying further requirements based on the implementation
+* Set up models to be attacked on (Basic CNN models for MNIST recognition)